Apteco/AptecoPSFramework/AptecoPSFramework/readme.md

 Install-Module PowerShellGet -Force -AllowClobber
 ```

+## Channel not working after update

+Please restart your FastStats service if you have problems after an update.

 # TODO / TEST

 - [x] support external plugin folder => done!
 Test it!
-- [ ] implement dependencies
+- [x] implement dependencies
-- [ ] Add more explanations for settings
+- [x] Add more explanations for settings
 - [ ] Add a hint that you should create one channel per table level